Search smart: New Zealand's ultimate job hunting guide

 4. Set up job alert emails

 What’s quicker than the jobs coming to you?
 Setting up email alerts is easy and helps you avoid missing golden opportunities.
+To start receiving email alerts for relevant jobs on Trade Me, simply click 'Save this search'.
+You will automatically be sent email alerts, the frequency of these emails can be configured in the settings in your 'Favourites'.

 Put your CV under the microscope before sending it in, and scan for errors.